Children's film: Asia

 In the 1960s, important children's films from Japan include Bad Boys (1960), based on the lives of children in a reform school for juvenile delinquents, and Boy (1969).
-In the 1960s, important children's films from Asia include the motion picture Goopy Gyne Bagha Byne (1969) by Satyajit Ray.
+In the 1960s, important children's films from Asia include the film Goopy Gyne Bagha Byne (1969) by Satyajit Ray.
 South India gave us the children's film Daisy (1988), depicting children in a boarding school and their experience of separation and longing.
 Other children's films from this region also include Abhayam (1991), which is also known by the alternative title, Shelter, by Sivan.
 It was awarded the Silver Elephant and Special International Jury & CIFEJ Jury Awards at the 7th International Children's Film Festival.
 India also has a neo-realist children's film about street children in Mumbai, Salaam Bombay (1988) by Mira Nair.
 It depicts the cruel way in which adults treat children in India by showing the hard life of street children in Mumbai (also called as Bombay).
 Important children's films from India also include the Bollywood films Masoom (1983) and Mr. India (1987); both directed by Shekhar Kapoor.
 Other important children's films include the reproduction of the German Fairy tales of the Grimm brothers by the Israeli film companies Golan Globus and Cannon Films in their series called Cannon Movie Tales, which includes: The Frog Prince (1986), starring Aileen Quinn, Helen Hunt, and John Paragon; Beauty and the Beast (1987), starring John Savage; and Puss in Boots (1988), starring Christopher Walken.
 From Japan, Miyazaki's Spirited Away was voted as the number one film that must be seen by 14 years of age.
-That list also included the Maori motion picture Whale Rider (2002).
-Another important children's film is Son of Mary (1998), directed by Hamid Jebeli and set in Azerbaijan.
+That list also included the Māori film Whale Rider (2002).
+Another important children's film is Son of Maryam (1998), directed by Hamid Jebeli and set in Azerbaijan.
 It deals with the relationship between a Muslim boy and an Armenian priest.

-Other world regions
+South Africa, Canada and Argentina

-Important children's films from Africa include Tsotsi (2006).
+Children's films from South Africa include Tsotsi (2006).
 Another collection of family films is the anthology of 20 Canadian and European motion picture productions titled Tales for All.
 This includes the Canadian children's film Bach and Broccoli (Bach et Bottine) (1986) and the Argentine film Summer of the Colt (1990), directed by André Mélancon.